 "Unified commerce means we have a one-stop environment for franchisees to better understand what money they’ve made from which channels.”

-Domino’s Pizza has to find the right balance between a centralized overview and localized insights for its franchisees.
+Domino’s Pizza has to find the right balance between a centralised overview and localised insights for its franchisees.
 It’s found unified reporting to be a powerful asset, as Casper explained: “We want to offer our franchisees the best tools to run their businesses.
 If you split out your online and in-store payments you have all these different systems and tools and reports from which the franchisee must collect the revenue per day, often all by themselves.
 Unified commerce means we have a one-stop environment for franchisees to better understand what money they’ve made from which channels.”

 A report by McKinsey claims that, in terms of innovation, we’ve jumped 10 years in the past few months.
 Which sounds about right.
-And, while it might be tempting to feel already left behind, you’re not alone if you’ve found yourself scrambling to roll out digitization plans in months rather than years.
+And, while it might be tempting to feel already left behind, you’re not alone if you’ve found yourself scrambling to roll out digitisation plans in months rather than years.
 That said, the time to act is now.
 As Javier of Daufood said: “Quality and service times are critical and you need the right technology to support this.
 Many are trying to roll out projects that have been in the backlog for a long time and they now have to run.
-Digitization projects must be prioritized.
+Digitisation projects must be prioritised.
 Otherwise, you’ll have lost your slot.
 It’s always been important, but now more than ever.
 The window is closing.
 Ultimately, we must use this upheaval as an opportunity to accelerate the changes that will provide better experiences.”
 Casper from Domino’s Pizza agreed: “There is still time, but not long.
 Work fast to build these capabilities.
 It’s not too late but it will be soon.”

 "It's not too late, but it will be soon."